HardikSo/guide/src/pages/accessibility/index.md

 graphic is used to convey information that exceeds the limitations of alt text, that information should also exist as web text in order to be read by screen readers.
 [Learn more about alt text](https://webaim.org/techniques/alttext/).

+The needs that Web accessibility aims to address include:

+1. Visual: Visual impairments including blindness, various common types of low vision and poor eyesight, various types of color blindness;
+2. Motor/mobility: e.g. difficulty or inability to use the hands, including tremors, muscle slowness, loss of fine muscle control, etc., due to conditions such as Parkinson's disease, muscular dystrophy, cerebral palsy, stroke;
+3. Auditory: Deafness or hearing impairments, including individuals who are hard of hearing;
+4. Seizures: Photo epileptic seizures caused by visual strobe or flashing effects.
+5. Cognitive/Intellectual: Developmental disabilities, learning disabilities (dyslexia, dyscalculia, etc.), and cognitive disabilities of various origins, affecting memory, attention, developmental "maturity," problem-solving and logic skills, etc.

 Copyright &copy; 2005 <a href="http://www.w3.org" shape="rect">World Wide Web Consortium</a>, (<a href="http://www.csail.mit.edu/" shape="rect">MIT</a>, <a href="http://www.ercim.org" shape="rect">ERCIM</a>, <a href="http://www.keio.ac.jp" shape="rect">Keio</a>,<a href="http://ev.buaa.edu.cn" shape="rect">Beihang</a>). http://www.w3.org/Consortium/Legal/2015/doc-license

 ### More Information: